DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-domain-model-pattern.md

         Application logic is sometimes referred to as **workflow logic**:

 - In Domain-Driven Design or Microservice architecture, we still use Anemic Domain Model to implement based largely on the needs of bounded contexts.

+- The Anemic Domain Model is applicable when:

+    - our project is simple.
+    - will not be developed for a long period of time.

 <br>